mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 #### Add a Security Policy to your OAS API
 To further protect access to your APIs, you will want to add a security policy.
-Below, we take you through how to define the security policy but you can find [Security Policy Examples](#Security-Policy-Examples)
+Below, we take you through how to define the security policy but you can also find [Security Policy Example](#Security-Policy-Example) below.

 ##### Define the Security Policy manifest